It's going to get hot and humid. Here are a few tips to reduce your energy use and keep your house cooler.

 - Turn off and avoid heat sources, like the oven, stove, incandescent light bulbs, and electronics.
 Try out some of these recipes for hot-weather eating.

 - Avoid creating steam, because it raises the humidity level.
 Steam comes from boiling water, hot showers, washing dishes, or hanging wet clothes.
 On hot days take short, cool showers, air dry your dishes, and hang your clean clothes on a drying rack outside.

 If you have central air conditioning, make sure that the unit is running efficiently.

 - Install and use a programmable thermostat.
 Set the temperature for 78 degrees when you are home and warmer when you are away.
 This will feel refreshing on a hot, humid day outside.

 - Lower your air conditioner's fan setting.
 The unit will remove more humidity, boosting comfort while saving energy.

 - Enroll in utility energy-saving programs, like Xcel Energy’s Savers Switch program, to get discounts on summer electric bills.

 - Tune-up your air conditioner.
 Just like your car, your AC unit needs some TLC from time to time to ensure it is operating efficiently.
 Cottonwood fuzz, grass, leaves, and dust can accumulate on the coils of your air conditioner causing it to work harder and wear out sooner.
 You can do it yourself!
-To learn more about how to keep your AC unit running well, visit the Home Energy Resource MN website.
+Learn more about how to keep your AC unit running well.

 - Get an energy audit.
 Find out how your house is working.
 An energy audit will provide an evaluation of your home’s energy use, insulation levels, air leakage and mechanical systems.
 Utility companies and private contractors can provide audits; check with your utility or the Minnesota Building Performance Association.